Greek Lemon Chicken Orzo

 Using skin-on, bone-in chicken thighs?
 You can keep the skins crispy instead of letting them soften in the sauce.

-Chicken thighs marinating in a bowl.
+Chicken marinating

 Step 1.
 In a bowl, mix two tablespoons of olive oil and two tablespoons of the chicken seasoning.
 Rub the chicken thighs with the mixture and let them marinate for a few minutes or overnight.

-Chicken thighs browning in a cast iron skillet.
+Chicken browning in a skillet.

-Browned chicken thighs, in broth with two lemon slices.
+Chicken thighs in broth with lemon slices.

 A cast iron skillet with lemon orzo chicken and two serving utensils on a table.